-The approval of the Ministry of Finance may also be required where a project involves public investment or, more generally, where the PPP legal framework applies.
+Other approvals may also be required where a project involves public investment or, more generally, where the PPP legal framework applies.

-In this respect, reference should be made to the Unidade Técnica de Acompanhamento de Projetos ("UTAP"), an administrative entity under the supervision of the Ministry of Finance, recently created for the follow-up of PPP projects.
+In this respect, reference should be made to the Unidade Técnica de Acompanhamento de Projetos ("UTAP"), an administrative entity under the supervision of the Ministry of Finance, created for the follow-up of PPP projects.